 To clean the windshield, push in the end of the wiper knob.
 For a constant spray, keep the knob pushed in.
-After you release the knob, the wipers operate for two to three cycles before turning off (if wipers were off) or returning to HI, LO, or the interval setting selected.
+After you release the knob, the wipers operate for two to three cycles before turning off (if wipers were off) or returning to the selected setting.

 Do not try to clean the windshield when the washer fluid container is empty or activate the washers at any time for more than 15 seconds continuously.
 This could damage the washer pump system.
+The addition of shields to the front of the vehicle as used to deflect bugs, may also adversely affect the washer system from delivering fluid to the windshield.
+Devices such as bug shields are not recommended.